Lixinae/WebCrawler/README.md

+# Important /!\ : This project is now integrated within the VahenWebsite project (https://github.com/Vahen/VahenWebsite) as a submodule of the project.
+The developpement will be on the website rather than here

 # WebCrawler
 A little webCrawler in Python, using Beautifoul Soup 4

-* Important /!\ : This project is now integrated within the VahenWebsite project (https://github.com/Vahen/VahenWebsite) as a submodule of the project.

 ## How to install